ChannellNumber5/reading-notes/README.md

 on every step of the way, finding new rabbit holes to traverse and coming out of the other side excited to learn more.

-Check out my profile here [ChannellNumber5](https://github.com/ChannellNumber5 "A wonderful profile, if I do say so myself")/!
+Check out my profile here [@ChannellNumber5](https://github.com/ChannellNumber5 "A wonderful profile, if I do say so myself")!